pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1318 Continue Reading Messages Architectures

+Today I had studied about broker and brokerless architectures in Microservice context.
+Also, I learn a good lesson, when you need to a high-process or a batch job, please think about the resources, the most of the time developers never think in these things I maybe we can have problems when deploying the application in the environment the classic works on my machine.

 #### Day 1317 Broker and Brokerless Architecture

 Today I finished my Kotlin project initialized yesterday.